National Travel Survey

 Yes, all information supplied to the CSO is treated as strictly confidential.
 The confidentiality of data is provided for under sections 32, 33, and 34 of the Statistics Act, 1993, which sets stringent confidentiality standards.
 These include the use of data for statistical purposes only, and the non-disclosure of data in an identifiable form.

-The personal data collected to inform this survey will be stored for a maximum of four months.
-In addition, the response to the questionnaire will immediately be separated from the personal identifiers, providing further anonymity to responses.
+The personal data collected to inform this monthly survey will be stored for a maximum of twelve months.

-Tony Kelleher, Social Data Collection, Central Statistics Office, Skehard Road, Cork, T12 X00E.
+Maureen Delamere, Social Analysis Division, Central Statistics Office, Skehard Road, Cork, T12 X00E.

 Under the General Data Protection Regulation, you have the following rights: